image-source-control/image-source-control/readme.txt

 1. edit image source settings in the Image block
 1. display a list with all images of your site and their sources
 1. display image source within the image
-1. some of the settings to customize how to display image sources
+1. basic settings to customize how to display image sources
+1. settings to manage image source licenses

 == Changelog ==